Bartosz-Lewandowski/SNP-Classification/README.md

 ## Data description
 I was given data with samples of SNP and calculeted which is wrong genotyped by my Professors.
 Data comes from 4 "traditional Danish Red Dairy Cattle" bulls, sequenced by NGS (Illumina) and analyzed by WGS.
-Wrong quality of prediction -> rare event data
+Bad quality of prediction -> rare event data.
-In data is 12 variables.
+There are 12 variables in the data.
 * Genotype - our binary variable, 0 - wrong SNP, 1 - good SNP,
 * QUAL = −10 ∙ 𝑙𝑜𝑔10[𝑃(𝐴𝐿𝑇 is wrong)] - the higher the better classification,
 * DP - coverage of the reference genome,